the-startup-stack/docs/_overview/project-structure.md

 In order to get started, let's first get familiarized with the stack cookbooks.

-The [https://github.com/the-startup-stack/stack-cookbooks](cookbooks repo) is actually a bit more then just the cookbooks.
+The [cookbooks repo](https://github.com/the-startup-stack/stack-cookbooks) is actually a bit more then just the cookbooks.
 It's everything you need to bootstrap your initial cluster.

 ## The Structure